 The University of Edinburgh at COP 26

-Find out how the University of Edinburgh will contribute to COP 26, building on our contributions to previous COPs.
+Find out how the University of Edinburgh contributed to COP 26, building on our contributions to previous COPs.

 The University of Edinburgh contributes to annual COPs in four main ways: by presenting research; through advocacy; by observing negotiations, and by analysing the discussions for various audiences.